 Take the icers so you stay safe.
 Some people will want hiking poles as well.
 I like the lightweight collapsible ones.

-It is usually very windy up here so dress appropriately.
-A wind-proof fleece or jacket is handy.
+It is usually very windy after treeline on the Mount Burke hike, so dress appropriately.
+A wind-proof fleece or down jacket is handy.
 So are mitts and a toque.

 Take high energy food on this hike as it will take you somewhere between 5 – 7 hours.
 I always carry a stash of protein bars.